 Marathon Ready: What are Running Gels and Will They Help?

-Running gels are a major part of race-prep for a lot of people, and you may well be wondering what all the hype’s about.
+Running gels are a major part of race-prep for a lot of people looking to improve their time or simply boost energy during a run, particularly for longer events like marathons, and you may well be wondering what all the hype is about.

 What are running gels anyway?

 Running gels, also known as energy gels or sports gels, are gels containing simple sugars.
 Most are based on maltodextrin, which is rapidly absorbed and digested by the body.

 The idea of these gels is to provide a quick mid-race energy boost and raise blood sugar so that the athlete has the fuel they need to make it across the finish line.

 A 2006 study on well-trained runners participating in a half marathon found that energy gels had a negligible effect on running performance.

 Another study, from 2014, looked at the performance of marathon runners when they were assigned to either a “scientifically-formulated” nutritional group (including energy gels) or allowed to follow their own nutrition plans.
 In this study, the “scientific group” had faster race times by 10 minutes 55 seconds on average.

 The jury’s out on whether running gels significantly impact race performance.
 They may help, but the impact on performance isn't likely to be major, especially if you've had poor nutrition leading up to the race.
 That said, if you need an energy boost during a long run, energy gels are easier to carry and consume than most other options.
 Topping up your energy stores can provide the energy needed to shave several minutes off your time and helps you win the mental fight.